vigna/webgraph-rs/webgraph/README.md

 provides simple ways to manage very large graphs, exploiting modern compression techniques.
 More precisely, it is currently made of:

-- A set of simple codes, called ζ _codes_, which are particularly suitable for storing web graphs (or, in general, integers with a power-law distribution in a certain exponent range).

 - Algorithms for compressing web graphs that exploit gap compression and differential compression (à la [LINK](https://ieeexplore.ieee.org/document/999950)),